natcap/natural-capital-footprint-impact/README.md

 Required for **Polygon mode**.
 Polygon data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
 All polygons must be in the first layer.
 All features in the layer must be of the `Polygon` or `MultiPolygon` type.
 Any attributes that exist in the original vector attribute table will be preserved in the output.

-If you are running the script in **Polygon mode**, no additional fields are required by the script. {???
-Is this true ???}

 ## Data provided for you

 ### footprint data by asset category